Autodesk/synthesis/tutorials/MatchMode.md

 Once Match Mode is selected, you will be able to choose your robots for each alliance, as well as a field.

-Next, you will be able to view your selected field, and set the spawn locations for each robot.
-You can spawn your robots anywhere within the field.
+Next, you will be able to view your selected field and set the spawn locations for each robot.
+You can spawn your robots anywhere within the field by selecting each robot and clicking on the location.

 <img src="img/synthesis/match-mode-setup.png" alt="image" width="50%" height="50%"/>